How to Fix a Stuck Shutter on a Film Camera

 Step One: Remove the Lens and Clean it

 Some shutters get stuck due to dirt buildup on the blades, so take out your lens and brush off any large debris from its surface.
 Be careful not to scratch anything!
-After the blades are clean, give them a chance to dry before you replace the lens.
-Make sure that the opening for the lens is facing downward when you snap it back into place.
-Turn your shutter back on and take a few test shots.
+Then, use a cleaning solution or cloth to gently wipe away any dirt or fingerprints from the lens.
+It’s important to be gentle and avoid using harsh chemicals that can damage the lens.

 Step Two: Fix the Shutter

 Locate the shutter button and open it up, revealing the two blades that make contact with film as they move in front of and away from each other.
-Sometimes one or both of these will get stuck inside their housing (this is usually due to a buildup of dirt), so you’ll need to use your fingernail or a toothpick to carefully pry the blades apart.
-If you can’t see the blades, try moving them by hand (although be careful not to break the plastic housing that holds them in place).
+Sometimes, one or both of these will get stuck inside their housing (this is usually due to a buildup of dirt), so you’ll need to use your fingernail or a toothpick to carefully pry the blades apart.
+If the blades are still stuck, you may need to use your screwdriver and carefully remove any screws to access the blades and clean them more thoroughly with a cleaning solution or cloth.

 Step Three: Use WD-40 Spray and Reassemble Camera